 A wish of mine, which is about travelling to the ‘Kerala of the East’ materialized quite soon.
 My cousin planned his Son’s wedding in Annavaram.
-This little town close to the West coast is popular for its Satyanarayana Swamy temple.
+This little town close to the Indian East coast is popular for its Satyanarayana Swamy temple.
 The temple is on a little hill which is part of the Eastern ghats in South India.

 We drove from Hyderabad to Annavaram , via Vijayawada and Rajahmundry.
 Started at 7am and had breakfast at N Grill Resto on NH65 .
 This place is 50km after you exit the Outer Ring Road .
 It is a new restaurant, spic and span with good food and well maintained rest rooms.